Elvis Andrus Player Props: White Sox vs. Red Sox

 Red Sox Pitching Rankings

-- His most recent time out came on Sunday against the New York Yankees, when the righty tossed seven innings, surrendering one earned run while giving up four hits.
+- The lefty's last appearance was on Monday against the Minnesota Twins, when he went 6 1/3 innings, surrendering three earned runs while giving up three hits.

-- The 24-year-old has put up an ERA of 3.49, with 8.6 strikeouts per nine innings, in 11 games this season.
-Opposing hitters have a .247 batting average against him.
+- In seven games this season, the 34-year-old has a 3.29 ERA and 12 strikeouts per nine innings, while giving up a batting average of .210 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.